techidaily/site-win11-tips/source/_posts/swift-solution-to-windows-os-not-found-error.md

 ## 8\.
 Reinstall Windows

  If none of the methods above have worked so far, then perhaps a complete reinstallation is in order.
 Don't worry, you won't lose any of your data though.
-Now, since you can't launch your PC, you will have to reinstall your Windows straight from a USB drive, as[laid out by Microsoft](http://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/install-windows-from-a-usb-flash-drive?view=windows-11) .
+Now, since you can't launch your PC, you will have to reinstall your Windows straight from a USB drive, as [laid out by Microsoft](http://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/install-windows-from-a-usb-flash-drive?view=windows-11) .

  So plug in your bootable USB drive and boot your PC from the USB.
-If you don't have a bootable USB yet, you can check out our guide on[creating a bootable USB from scratch](https://www.makeuseof.com/tag/10-tools-make-bootable-usb-iso-file/) and get your work started.
+If you don't have a bootable USB yet, you can check out our guide on [creating a bootable USB from scratch](https://www.makeuseof.com/tag/10-tools-make-bootable-usb-iso-file/) and get your work started.
 If your Windows doesn't boot, you might first have to change the booting order so that the OS can load boot up through your USB.
 To do that, press the**Esc/F10/F12** or the relevant key to boot into the boot-selection device.
 Once you're there, change the booting order to boot from your USB.

  The process is fairly straightforward from there.
 Just follow the on-screen instructions, launch the installation wizard and wait while it installs a new copy of Windows.